davidebolo1993/NanoR/README.md

 - Changed graphics design: NanoR goes minimal !
 - Plotting is now faster
 - NanoCompare is now faster (and histograms are not plotted anymore)
-- The "M" version of NanoR now supports analysis of basecalled .fast5 files for MinION and GridION while the "G" version now supports analysis of sequencing summaries and .fastq files
+- The "M" version of NanoR now supports analysis of basecalled .fast5 files from MinION and GridION while the "G" version now supports analysis of sequencing summaries and .fastq files from the 2 platforms
-- Added the possibility to extract/filter .fastq files on quality
+- Added the possibility to extract/filter .fastq files on a minimum quality treshold
 - Added the possibility to store tables behind ggplot2-plots (easier to hack colors ;))
 - Removed seqinr dependency